Trump administration claims Ukraine aid was stalled over corruption concerns, decries media ‘frenzy’

 The White House, though, has denied the allegations that the freezing of the Ukrainian aid was tied to allegations that the president asked Zelensky to investigate the Bidens.

-“The media pushed the Russia lie for almost 3 years with no evidence, and now they are doing it all over again,” White House Deputy Press Secretary Hogan Gidley told Fox News.
+“The media pushed the Russia lie for almost three years with no evidence, and now they are doing it all over again,” White House Deputy Press Secretary Hogan Gidley told Fox News.
 “These allegations are completely false, but because the media wants this story to be true so badly, they’ll once again manufacture a frenzy and drive ignorant, fake stories to attack this President.”

 In remarks to reporters at the United Nations Monday, Trump also denied linking the aid money to Ukraine’s investigative actions.